jpedrocf/Data-Analysis-AAA-x-Indie-Publishers/README.md

 ##

-*I hope this material has helped the reader better understand the gaming market in 2024, up until September.
+*I hope this material has helped the reader to better understand each publisher's strategies for navigating the vast wave that is the gaming market in 2024, up until September.
 I would like to thank my professors for their support throughout my journey.
 See ya!*

 <img src="https://pa1.aminoapps.com/6496/9b8856a1cbfa03a0603d54f2db3c315f8fdd1944_hq.gif" width="100" alt="Undertale GIF">